deployd/docs/docs/developing-modules/internal-api/resource.md

 ### Overriding Behavior

 Certain methods on a `Resource` prototype are called by the runtime.
-Their default behavior should be overriden to define an inherited `Resources` behavior.
+Their default behavior should be overridden to define an inherited `Resources` behavior.

 ### resource.handle(ctx, next) <!-- api -->